theabraxas/Project-Neith/README.md

 # Project Neith
-*THIS PROJECT IS STILL IN AN ALPHA STATE AND SHOULLD NOT BE USED IN PRODUCTION ENVIRONMENTS.*
+*THIS PROJECT IS STILL IN AN ALPHA STATE AND SHOULD NOT BE USED IN PRODUCTION ENVIRONMENTS.*

 Neith was an early Egyptian deity who was the first god and creator of the universe.
 It is also said she controlled and knew all that was within it.
 The scope of this dashboard is to give visibility and control to any desired remotely connectable systems.